The path-missing and path-free complexes of a directed graph

-If $e$ is an edge in $E$, then we shall use the following notions: \begin{itemize}
+If $e$ is an arc in $E$, then we shall use the following notions (see Figure~\ref{fig.G/e} for an example): \begin{itemize}

-\item We let $G \backslash e$ denote the graph obtained from $G$ by deleting the edge $e \in E$ (that is, removing $e$ from the edge set of the graph).
+\item We let $G \backslash e$ denote the graph obtained from $G$ by deleting the arc $e \in E$ (that is, removing $e$ from the arc set of the graph).
 The vertices $s$ and $t$ remain the distinguished vertices of this new graph.

-\item We let $G / e$ denote the graph obtained from $G$ by contracting the edge $e$ (that is, identifying the source of $e$ with the target of $e$, and removing the edge $e$).
-If the two endpoints of $e$ are $u$ and $v$, then the two vertices $u$ and $v$ become one single vertex of $G / e$, which we denote by $u \sim v$ but will still refer to as $u$ or as $v$ (by abuse of notation); all other vertices of $G$ remain intact in $G / e$; and each edge of $G$ distinct from $e$ remains an edge of $G / e$ (except that if $u$ or $v$ was its source or target, then that source or target now changes to $u \sim v$).
+\item We let $G / e$ denote the graph obtained from $G$ by contracting the arc $e$ (that is, identifying the source of $e$ with the target of $e$, and removing the arc $e$).
+If the two endpoints of $e$ are $u$ and $v$, then the two vertices $u$ and $v$ become one single vertex of $G / e$, which we denote by $u \sim v$ but will still refer to as $u$ or as $v$ (by abuse of notation); all other vertices of $G$ remain intact in $G / e$; and each arc of $G$ distinct from $e$ remains an arc of $G / e$ (except that if $u$ or $v$ was its source or target, then that source or target now changes to $u \sim v$).
 The distinguished vertices of $G / e$ are $s$ and $t$ again, or rather the vertices resulting from $s$ and $t$ upon the identification.